8 Food Trends for 2018 in Singapore

 Another food trend in Singapore this 2018, which also has a strong connection with eating healthier, and consuming more superfoods, is on top of the list for many this year.
 The consumption of foods like goji, chia seeds or berries is very healthy for anyone.
 Plus, these ingredients can be easily incorporated in any dish you can name, is very versatile in nature.
 Try this food trend in 2018 as breakfast, lunch or dinner, and you will definitely love it for sure.

 The latest food trends are defining Singapore’s dining options and the use of ingredients.
-If you pay attention to these food trends, you will see a shift from the explosion of color, craziness and artificial ingredients used in the past, to a more sustainable, healthy and simple approach to eating.
+If you pay attention to these food trends, you will see a shift from the explosion of colour, craziness and artificial ingredients used in the past, to a more sustainable, healthy and simple approach to eating.
 People want more quality, better taste, to support local producers and to know what’s in their plate.
 Singaporeans are less interested in dishes that shock and more interested in food that nurtures them.
 Singapore is a great place, both for the views and for the food, and you can expect to cherish some really amazing dishes here that all stand true to the latest food trends in this part of the world.